 About New Meaning

 Since 2006 New Meaning has been working to help people build strengths and find meaning.
-Beginning as a not-for-profit business and project management consultancy it has gone on to establish three separate sister companies; New Meaning Training, New Meaning Construction and New Meaning Foundation (a registered charity).
+Beginning as a not-for-profit business and project management consultancy it has gone on to become two companies, New Meaning Training and New Meaning Construction.
 They have a unifying purpose of helping people to construct a better life for themselves.
 Together they are building strengths, building lives and building futures.

 New Meaning Training is an alternative education provision helping young people to find their strengths and develop the confidence and skills to earn their own living.
-Around 250 young people will join one of three programmes this year, many having been referred by secondary schools, pupil referral units and Special Education Needs settings.
-It currently offers three learning programmes; Construction Skills, Work & Study programme and the ACHIEVE Life-skills programme, all of which incorporate functional skills qualifications (Maths and English).
-Since New Meaning Training opened its first centre in High Wycombe in 2015, the organisation is now supporting young people across Buckinghamshire, Hertfordshire, Bedfordshire, Warwickshire, West Midlands, Berkshire and Cambridgeshire.
+Around 250 young people join one of three programmes each year, many having been referred by secondary schools, pupil referral units and Special Education Needs settings.
+It currently delivers five learning programmes; Construction Skills, Work & Study, Boost, Sports & Public Services and Achieve Life-skills, all of which incorporate functional skills qualifications (Maths and English).
+Since New Meaning Training opened its first centre in High Wycombe in 2015, the organisation is now supporting young people across Buckinghamshire, Hertfordshire, Warwickshire, West Midlands and Berkshire.

 The construction business emerged out of social enterprise business appraisal projects with registered social landlords.
 Now it has evolved into an active counter-part to New Meaning Training’s Construction Skills Programme, providing live project work experience and employment opportunities to graduates.
 New Meaning Construction is a licensed Beattie Passiv house builder, working with both social landlords and private individual self-build project managers.
-It also uses its off-site fabrication factory to build luxury bespoke garden studios called “Mojo Space”.
+It also uses its off-site fabrication factory to build Little Additions (bespoke garden studios and extensions)